cloudnativelabs/kube-router/docs/user-guide.md

       --ipvs-permit-all                               Enables rule to accept all incoming traffic to service VIP's on the node. (default true)
       --ipvs-sync-period duration                     The delay between ipvs config synchronizations (e.g. '5s', '1m', '2h22m').
 Must be greater than 0. (default 5m0s)
       --kubeconfig string                             Path to kubeconfig file with authorization information (the master location is set by the master flag).
+      --loadbalancer-default-class                    Handle loadbalancer services without a class (default true) --loadbalancer-ip-range strings                 CIDR values from which loadbalancer services addresses are assigned (can be specified multiple times)
+      --loadbalancer-sync-period duration             The delay between checking for missed services (e.g. '5s', '1m').
+Must be greater than 0. (default 1m0s)
       --masquerade-all                                SNAT all traffic to cluster IP/node port.
       --master string                                 The address of the Kubernetes API server (overrides any value in kubeconfig).
       --metrics-path string                           Prometheus metrics path (default "/metrics")